 The Native Speaker Principle

-Are you confident about your grasp of English?
+Are you confident about your grasp of your second language?
 Do you intend to translate your text yourself?
 It is a great way to avoid the often serious errors found in machine translations, and the only cost involved is your own time.
-But, a word of caution: translating a few sentences here and there and perhaps a title or two is not likely to cause too much of a problem if you have a good level of English; but if you are thinking about translating longer pieces of text, it is worth considering the Native Speaker Principle.
+But, a word of caution: translating a few sentences here and there and perhaps a title or two is not likely to cause too much of a problem if you have a good level of the target language; but if you are thinking about translating longer pieces of text, it is worth considering the Native Speaker Principle.
 It is a cornerstone of professional translation, and we have written all about it in a separate blog, if you want to find out more.

 It basically says that translators should always translate into their native language, and with good reason:

-- Even though you may be amazing at English and have no trouble understanding English texts and translating them into German, it doesn’t mean that you can write perfect English and can translate into English.
+- Even though you may be amazing at your second language and may have no trouble understanding texts and translating them into your mother tongue, it doesn’t mean that you can write this second language perfectly, nor that you can translate into this language correctly.
 Native speakers handle language in a completely different way to non-native speakers.
 Texts written by native speakers tend to have a more natural flow to them.

 - This is especially important when it comes to producing a natural-sounding translation.
 There is a lot more to translation than knowing a lot of vocab.
 We have all come across texts that have been translated “correctly” but that just don’t sound quite right.
 Translation is not just about swapping one word for another.
 You need to know the language inside out to be able to create a perfect translation.